 The company maintains that they use micronized zinc oxide, and you can tell.
 These sunscreens are easy to apply and most have cosmetically elegant textures that feel more like moisturizers than traditional "beach" sunscreens.
 They also work great under makeup, although some may find the mineral finish not to their liking, just based on personal preference.

 Of course, EltaMD isn't the only company to offer a good selection of sunscreens that provide broad-spectrum protection.
-Nor are they the only game in town when it comes to using micronized zinc oxide; lots of other companies, including SkinCeuticals, Peter Thomas Roth, and Paula's Choice, use it because it's effective and aesthetically pleasing.
+Nor are they the only game in town when it comes to using micronized zinc oxide; lots of other companies use it because it's effective and aesthetically pleasing.
 However, EltaMD's formulas are quite good and compete favorably with others, especially for women with normal to dry or combination skin that's not prone to breakouts.

 Where EltaMD's sunscreens could improve is by providing a greater array of antioxidants.
 Some of their sunscreens contain none, while most have only one, typically vitamin E. That's not bad, but given the research proving how antioxidants boost the efficacy of sunscreens and offer additional protection for your skin, it's good medicine to include several antioxidants in effective amounts rather than just one.